Natasha Vita-More

-Natasha Vita-More (born February 23, 1950) is a strategic designer, author, speaker and innovator within the scientific and technological framework of human enhancement and life extension.
+Natasha Vita-More (born February 22, 1950) is an American strategic designer in the area of human enhancement and life extension.
 Her interests are located within the ethical uses of science and technology and socio-political implications of revolutionary advances impacting humanity's future.

 Early life and education

 Vita-More was born in Bronxville, New York.
 Vita-More studied at Accademia di Belle Arti in Ravenna, Italy (1977) after graduating with a Bachelor of Fine Art (1973).
 Returning to the United States, she started a commercial design firm in Telluride, Colorado (1972-1980).
 She completed Paralegal Certification from Blackstone School of Law in 1992.
 She earned a Master of Science in Future Studies at the University of Houston (2006) and a Master of Philosophy from University of Plymouth, UK.
-Faculty of Technology, School of Computers, Communications and Electronics, School of Communications and Media Studies M.Phil., Thesis: "Life Expansion" on the science and technology of longevity.
-Vita-More received a Ph.D in Media Art and Design from the Planetary Collegium, University of Plymouth, United Kingdom.
+Faculty of Technology, School of Computers, Communications and Electronics, School of Communications and Media Studies M.Phil.
+Vita-More was awarded a Ph.D in Media Art and Design from the Planetary Collegium, University of Plymouth, United Kingdom.
 Her Ph.D thesis focused on human enhancement and radical life extension.

 Career

-Vita-More is currently Executive Director of Humanity+ Inc. From 2012 – 2014 she was a visiting Scholar, 21st Century Medicine.
-Since 2012, she has been an instructor at the for-profit University of Advancing Technology and a former Chair of its Graduate Program.
-She has contributed the Cambridge Union Immortality Debate of 2017.
+Vita-More is currently President Emeritus of Humanity+ Inc. From 2012 – 2014 she was a visiting scholar, 21st Century Medicine.
+Since 2012, she has been a professor and department chair at the for-profit University of Advancing Technology and a former chair of its graduate program.